pythonecuador/lira/README.md

 - Content for all levels
 - Autocomplete (program arguments)
 - Easy to add new tutorials
-- Multi-languages, focused on English
+- Multi-languages, focused on Spanish
 - Edit the code with your preferred editor
-- Advance Save
+- Save youd advance

-## Non-Features
+## No-Features

 - It is not a web tutorial
-- Does not have mobile support
+- No mobile support
 - It does not have multi-user support
 - It is not an editor or IDE for Python
 - Does not support other languages
 - Not a replacement for Jupyter Notebook
-- It is not a reference book or document
+- It is not a reference document or book

 ## Random ideas for the future

 - Multiple themes support
 - Plugins
-- Share the scores
+- Share your score
 - Expand to other types of tutorials (physics, math, statistics)
-- Time trial
+- Against the clock mode
 - Quiz mode